 Two Reasons to Choose for (the Roses of) De Ruiter:

 #1 – Wide Range of Roses in All Colors of the Rainbow

 De Ruiter has a very large assortment of roses, suitable for different climates, markets, and usages.
-At De Ruiter you can find collections, categorized per country or continent.
-De Ruiter has always been known as a color breeder, having roses in all colors of the rainbow in their collections.
-All varieties are easy accessible to floral designers around the globe.
+Here, you can find collections, categorized per country or continent.
+This breeder has always been known as a color breeder, having roses in all colors of the rainbow in their collections.
+All varieties are easily accessible to floral designers around the globe.

-Because De Ruiter owns several offices and show greenhouses all over the world, De Ruiter is always able to visit, service and guide people interested in their roses where necessary.
-This can be crop supervision for growers, wholesaler guidance, but also simply providing information in the broadest sense to anyone interested in their roses.
+Because De Ruiter owns several offices and shows greenhouses all over the world, De Ruiter is always able to visit, service, and guide people interested in their roses where necessary.
+This can be crop supervision for growers, and wholesaler guidance, but also simply providing information in the broadest sense to anyone interested in their roses.

 In the article from early 2020 'Being Proud in the Floral World' you can read about four gay designer duos that tell us about how being creative gives them freedom of expression.
 A moment for Putnam & Putnam, The Wunderkammer, Ampersand, and Kwiaty & Miut and their manifest in flowers.